virtualizebrief/collection/bonus/rehabconnect/readme.md

 # RehabConnect custom launcher
 > [!TIP]
 > Designed for use with Citrix Virtual Apps & Desktops.
 Though can work for other delivery methods also.
+Create a shortcut off the .bat file and launch from anywhere.

-No matter how many machines you publish the application off of each time a user launches RehabConnect the following will happen:
+Each time a user launches RehabConnect the following will happen:

-- Launch message window letting people know app is loading...
+- Launch message window letting people know app is loading
 - Get file and path information dynamically
 - Check if personal folder for RehabConnect exist on machine
 - If no: copy files, if: yes skip copy
-- Run RehabConnect
-- Close message window
+- Run RehabConnect & close message window

-# File
+# Launcher files
 Find a unc path or network location to put the files in a folder named something like `RehabConnect`.
 Edit each file to put in your unc path.

 - launcher-rehabconnect.bat